Shane Steichen: Personal life

 A native of Sacramento, California, Steichen earned his degree in journalism and media studies from UNLV.
 He attended Oak Ridge High School in El Dorado Hills, California, and earned area MVP honors from the Sacramento Bee after leading his squad to a conference sectional title in 2002.
-Shortly after graduation, he appeared on contestants' row in a 2003 episode of The Price Is Right but never made it on stage, telling former Eagle Jason Kelce that he was supposed to bid last in a "One Bid" segment but Bob Barker made him go before another contestant, who bid $1 higher than Steichen and was the closest to the actual retail price.
+Shortly after graduation, Steichen appeared on contestants' row in a 2003 episode of The Price Is Right but never made it on stage, telling former Eagle Jason Kelce that he was supposed to bid last in a "One Bid" segment but Bob Barker made him go before another contestant, who bid $1 higher than Steichen and was the closest to the actual retail price.

-Steichen and his wife, Nina, have a son, Hudson, and a daughter, Stella.
+Steichen and his wife, Nina, have two children: Hudson and Stella.
 Steichen's older brother, Sean, was a punter at Boise State.